The Goodbye Family

 The Goodbye Family are a fictional family of undertakers created by fantasy Western author and illustrator Lorin Morgan-Richards.
 The Goodbye Family comprises Pyridine Goodbye, matriarch and mortician, Otis, father and driver of the hearse, their child Orphie, who has the dual role of gravedigger and self-appointed town Sheriff, and their pets: Ouiji the cat, a tarantula named Dorian, and Midnight their horse.

-Since 2009, the Goodbyes have appeared in both single panel comic and literature as part of the Great Mountain book series by Richards that begin with Me’ma and the Great Mountain.
+Since 2009, the Goodbyes have appeared in both single panel comic and literature as part of the Great Mountain book series by Morgan-Richards that begin with Me’ma and the Great Mountain.
 The humor of the Goodbye Family is typically gothic or macabre, and often satirizing industrialization and rules of authority.
 In 2021, The Goodbye Family: The Animated Series made its debut on YouTube, and subsequently followed with streaming services.
 New York Magazine listed it in the top ten of animated TV series in 2022.

 Characters and story

-Beginning in 2009, Richards started to produce the Goodbye Family as one-off cards after an inspiring trip to France and Wales.
-Richards envisioned Orphie, the daughter, and primary character, on the roof of the Notre Dame Cathedral sitting with gargoyles, while her parents Otis tried to board a train with a shrunken head, and Pyridine publicly sewed a cadaver in Cardiff.
+Beginning in 2009, Morgan-Richards started to produce the Goodbye Family as one-off cards after an inspiring trip to France and Wales.
+Morgan-Richards envisioned Orphie, the daughter, and primary character, on the roof of the Notre Dame Cathedral sitting with gargoyles, while her parents Otis tried to board a train with a shrunken head, and Pyridine publicly sewed a cadaver in Cardiff.
 Subsequent single panel comics and merchandise were made of each character but before delving further into their identities.
-In 2012, A Raven Above Press released Richards first novel Me’ma and the Great Mountain, about an indigenous girl that overcomes ghoulish spirits to save her people.
-Along with her journey, she meets Hollis Sorrow, a friendly character entombed in a casket made by the Goodbye Family, marking the first mention in literature of the Goodbye Family.
-By 2015, Steamkat, an online comic distributor, weekly featured The Goodbye Family comic, and starting in the following year, Richards released subsequent book collections about the family and syndicated his series through social media and Tapas.
+In 2012, A Raven Above Press released Morgan-Richards' first novel Me’ma and the Great Mountain, about an indigenous girl that overcomes ghoulish spirits to save her people.
+Along with her journey, she meets Hollis Sorrow, a friendly character entombed in a casket made by Goodbye Family Funeral, marking the first mention in literature of the Goodbye Family.
+By 2015, Steamkat, an online comic distributor, weekly featured The Goodbye Family comic, and starting in the following year, Morgan-Richards released subsequent book collections about the family and syndicated his series through social media and a short run on Tapas.The world of the Goodbyes has been further expressed in novels, comic collections, and a TV series.

 The Goodbye family lives in a giant tree that has been made habitable by Otis' woodworking.
 Their original house was lost in a fire due to the war of the Tried and Boorish.